 The hangover to end all hangovers.
 Until the next one!
 Last night one bottle of wine turned into (ahem) more than one followed by dancing into the early hours of the morning and I woke up today having already hit half of my step count for the day!
 Not entirely sure what prompted it.
 I opened a bottle of wine, it was going down really nicely and with no set reason to get up any day soon I just kept going.
-Years ago that used to be a weekly occurrence but I hope it will be a while again before the next one!
+Years ago that used to be a frequent occurrence but I hope it will be a while again before the next one!

 Yesterday started off really well too.
 I ran a new route, down off the Ridgeway trail and back up again, for a virtual Maverick Race event.
 Given the climb and that I hadn’t really intended to race it to start with I’m very pleased with the pace.
 Even after the uphill the legs found some fire and the final mile was the fastest of them all.
 It had been grey and cold at the start but warmed up as I went and reached the flat greeted by blazing bright sunshine.
 I bet if I could bottle and sell that feeling everyone who tried it would run.
 The thermos of hot chocolate and PBJ bagel waiting for me in the car were joyfully appreciated.